acho98/LoRA-Playground/README.md

 # LoRA Playground

 ## Description
-It provides educational materials, example codes, and practical assignments to help developers and understand and apply LoRA.
+It provides educational materials, example codes, and practical assignments to help developers and understand and apply LoRA